top of page

 After marrying, Linda Borromeo moved from the Pacific Northwest to Berkeley, California.
 She worked for the University of California, Berkeley for many years before becoming a full-time writer.
 She is the author of Mystery Shores.

-Linda and her husband have now returned to the Pacific Northwest to enjoy hiking, reading, visiting lighthouses and more adventures.
+Linda and her husband have now returned to the Pacific Northwest to enjoy hiking, reading, and forest adventures.

 Join the Island Sleuths' Newsletter